danrot/master-thesis/01_introduction.md

 some advantages for Sulu.
 Since Sulu is an open source project, it should run on as many server configurations as possible.
 If we rely on Jackrabbit, which runs on Java, we would exclude many potential users using e.g. managed servers.
-And also for users administrating their servers by themselves it would generate benefits, since it results in an easier and less resource consuming setup.
+And also for users administrating their servers by themselves, it would generate benefits, since it results in an easier and less resource consuming setup.
 Sulu requires a RDBMS for its structured data anyway, so it can be run with a single database, instead of a combination of Jackrabbit and a RDBMS.
 And due to the database abstraction it should not be too hard to change to Jackrabbit later, if needed.

 ### Doctrine DBAL
 The Doctrine project offers several PHP libraries primarily focused on database